jkomoros/boardgame/storage/mysql/README.md

 ## Generating create_tables.sql

 After making a change that would affect the schema, go to main_test.go, flip outputTables to true, run go test, then flip it back off.
+Then go through and remove the (<time>) at the end of each line.